nodejs/node-v0.x-archive/doc/api/fs.markdown

 ### fs.fchown(path, uid, gid, [callback])

-Asycnronous fchown(2).
+Asynchronous fchown(2).
 No arguments other than a possible exception are given to the completion callback.

 ### fs.fchownSync(path, uid, gid)